-- Promote nimble implementation science research to assess best approaches to integrate evidence-based health interventions and strategies into culturally responsive clinical and community practice for maximum effectiveness in achieving the goals of the National HIV/AIDS Strategy for the United States,15 Ending the HIV Epidemic: A Plan for America,14 and the Joint United Nations Programme on HIV/AIDS (UNAIDS) global 95-95-95 targets.16 - > Support development of robust information dissemination strategies to ensure timely and broad availability of HIV and HIV-related information-including updated U.S. Government guidelines for prevention, care, and treatment-and to promote its application in evidence-based and culturally responsive public health practice.
+- Promote nimble implementation science research to assess best approaches to integrate evidence-based health interventions and strategies into culturally responsive clinical and community practice for maximum effectiveness in achieving the goals of the National HIV/AIDS Strategy for the United States,15 Ending the HIV Epidemic: A Plan for America,14 and the Joint United Nations Programme on HIV/AIDS (UNAIDS) global 95-95-95 targets.16 - > Support development of robust information dissemination strategies to ensure timely and broad availability of HIV and HIV-related information including updated U.S. Government guidelines for prevention, care, and treatment-and to promote its application in evidence-based and culturally responsive public health practice.

-Build human resource and infrastructure capacity to enhance sustainability of HIV research discovery and the implementation of findings by a multi-disciplinary workforce.
+Build human resource and infrastructure capacity to enhance sustainability of HIV research discovery and the implementation of findings by a diverse and multi-disciplinary workforce.

-- Augment the NIH commitment to the development of the next generation of HIV researchers to enhance the pipeline of HIV researchers in multiple disciplines.17 - Ensure that researchers have access to important scientific resources and adequate research infrastructure.
+- > Augment the NIH commitment to the development of the next generation of HIV researchers, particularly women and those from underrepresented populations and institutions within the United States and globally, to enhance the pipeline of HIV researchers in multiple disciplines.17 - > Ensure that researchers have access to important scientific resources and adequate research infrastructure.